markfinger/fatcontroller/README.md

 fc.unsubscribe('chef:prepared-meal:waiter')
 ```

-Namespaces are useful in most cases as they drastically improve the readibility of a
+*Namespaces* are useful in most cases as they drastically improve the readibility of a
 message.
-Identifiers main use is when an event has many subscribers and you need to
+The main use of *identifiers* is when an event has multiple subscribers and you need to
 unsubscribe only one.

 Message Objects